cognivator/qfx-converter/README.md

 This utility applies the following transformations to Nordstrom QFX files:

-1. Changes FID from 12139 (Nordstrom) to 10898 (Chase Bank)
+1. Changes FID from anything (Nordstrom is 12139) to 10898 (Chase Bank)
-2. Changes INTU.BID from 12139 to 10898
+2. Changes INTU.BID from anything to 10898
-3. Reverses the sign of all transaction amounts
+3. Preserves the transaction amounts
 4. Maintains all existing FITID tags (no changes needed)
 5. Maintains all transaction descriptions (no changes needed)